blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

     - They are associated with `NECESSARY` legal base

 The Privacy Compilers can be configured to evaluate Eligible Privacy Scopes in the context of particular regulations.
-In this case, Privacy Compilers maintain a list of Privacy Scope triples prohibited by that regulation and they exclude them from the Eligible Privacy Scope.
+In this case, Privacy Compilers maintain a list of [Privacy Scope Triples](#privacy-scope-triples) prohibited by that regulation and they exclude them from the Eligible Privacy Scope.
 E.g. under GDPR, it is prohibited to process gender and genetic data under any Legal Base other than Consent.

-For convenience, Privacy Compilers MAY also keep track of a set of **Prohibited (Privacy Scope)-(Legal Base) Pairs**, in which they SHOULD include Privacy Scope triples made illegal by the legislation that they want to support.
+For convenience, Privacy Compilers MAY also keep track of a set of **Prohibited (Privacy Scope)-(Legal Base) Pairs**, in which they SHOULD include [Privacy Scope Triples](#privacy-scope-triples) made illegal by the legislation that they want to support.
 It might also be convenient, when Data Subject's `OBJECT` or `RESTRICT` Demands are granted over a particular Privacy Scope, to list that scope under `LEGITIMATE-INTEREST` in the **Prohibited (Privacy Scope)-(Legal Base) Pairs** for making sure not to re-include them in the **Eligible Privacy Scope** unless the user gives explicit consent, signs a contract or becomes subject to mandatory data keeping.

 > E.g. under GDPR, as processing of RACE data is only allowed under 'CONSENT' for medical research purposes, examples of **Prohibited (Privacy Scope)-(Legal Base) Pairs** include
 >